 Undetermined FASTQs from the output to save space, you can run mkfastq with the

 --delete-undetermined flag.
 To see all cellranger mkfastq options, run cellranger mkfastq --help.

-cellranger upload [email protected] jobid.mri.tgz
+$ cellranger upload [email protected] jobid.mri.tgz

---id option of mkfastq (if not specified, defaults to the ID of the flowcell).
-This tarball contains numerous diagnostic logs that we can use for debugging.
+--id option of mkfastq (if not specified, defaults to the ID of the flow cell).
+This tarball contains numerous diagnostic logs that 10x Genomics support can use for debugging.